PaulSquires/TradeTracker/README.md

 ## Usage

 ### Getting Started
-Start IB Trader Workstation (TWS) and then click "Connect to TWS" in IB-Tracker.
+Start IB Trader Workstation (TWS) and then click "Connect to TWS" from within IB-Tracker.

-IB-Tracker can run not connected to TWS but obviously you will not get stream price data or be able to "reconcile" your trade data to what is in your IBKR account.
+IB-Tracker can run without connecting to TWS but obviously you will not get streaming price data or be able to "reconcile" your trade data to what is in your IBKR account.

 ### Configuration
 The configuration file (IB-Tracker-config.txt) is an extremely simple text file.
 Each line is composed of two items (key and value) separated by a pipe ("|") character.